bekk/bekk-christmas/post/functional/functors-redux.md

 ingress: >
   Last year I wrote [an article](https://functional.christmas/2019/20) explaining functors in simple terms and show why they are useful.
-It has well received, but some felt it were lacking in details which is true and by design.
+It has well received, but some felt it was lacking in details which is true and by design.
   There is more to be said and some crucial details that I glossed over so I will try to address some of them now.
-Let get nerdy!
+Let’s get nerdy!
 authors:
   - Harald Ringvold
 ---
 ## Functor as a context

 In the previous article I said you could think of a functor as a structure or container that has a mapping function.
 This is not strictly wrong as it is one way of thinking about the concept, but can be a bit misleading and confusing as it does not fit all situations.
 For example a functions can in some cases be a functor.
 A structure might give us thoughts about data structures or types.
-Containers is fitting when talking about lists or other types that can contain data.
+Container is fitting when talking about lists or other types that can contain data.
 Is a function a structure or container?
 For this reason it is common to refer to some of the general concepts and abstractions we use in FP (functor, monad etc.) as contexts which has some properties.

 ## The functor laws

-Unlike my vague explanation in the previous article a functor is actually a very specific thing and is defined by rules or properties the context has to adhere to.
+Unlike my vague explanation in the previous article a functor is actually a very specific thing, and is defined by rules or properties the context has to adhere to.
 These laws come from mathematics, specifically a branch called Category Theory.
 This is an area that I will not claim much knowledge of but great minds have found similarities between this particular part of mathematics and what we do in programming.

 In addition to having the `map` function, functors needs to follow some rules.
 The rules for functors are often called the functor laws.
 I'm not completely sure why.
-It might have something to do with math and also its sounds very sophisticated. :P Lets get in on the sophistication!
+It might have something to do with math and also its sounds very sophisticated. :P Let’s get in on the sophistication!

 ### 1. Law of preservation of identity

 The first law or rule of functors is that if the `map` function is given the identity function as its mapping function it will return the same functor.
 The identity function is just a function that has one argument which it returns right back (`\x -> x` in Elm or `function(x){return x;}` in JS).

-Lets use lists to visualize this a bit more.
-Elm actually has a identity function in its standard library so we will just use that one:
+Let’s use lists to visualize this a bit more.
+Elm actually has the identity function in its standard library so we will just use that one:

 ```elm
 List.map identity [1,2,3,4] == [1,2,3,4]